polock11/Pandas-Numpy-and-Matplotlib/README.md

 # Practice
-Various operations based on with these libraries.
+Various operations with these libraries.